johnsiilver/boutique/docs/README.md

 The files are best organized by using them as follows:

 * state.go - Holds the constructor for a boutique.Store for your application
-* actions.go - Holds the actions that will be used by the updaters to update the store
+* actions.go - Holds the actions that will be used by the **Modifiers** to update the store
 * data.go - Holds the definition of your state object
 * middleware.go = Holds middleware for acting on proposed changes to your data.
   This is not required
 * modifiers.go - Holds all the Modifier(s) that are used by the boutique.Store
   to modify the store's data

 **Note**: These are all simply suggestions, you can combine this in a single file or name the files whatever you wish.